-We actively seek to promote equity and inclusion in the workplace.
 If you see workplace harassment or discrimination happening, speak up.
-Harassment and discrimination on the basis of race, color, religion, ancestry or national origin, sex, sexual orientation, gender identity or expression, pregnancy, age, veteran status, disability or any other status protected by federal, state or local law are never tolerated and are wholly unacceptable.
+Discrimination and harassment are never tolerated and are wholly unacceptable.
 EagleBank will promptly and thoroughly address any and all claims of workplace misconduct and implement all necessary steps to stop any such behaviors.
-Bystanders must report what they see.
+Bystanders are obligated to report what they see.

-At all times, Associates are required to comply with the Company's policies, requirements and expectations regarding equal employment opportunities and workplace harassment, discrimination and retaliation as outlined in detail in the Company's Employee Handbook.
-Every Associate has a role in
+At all times, every Associate is required to comply with the Company's policies, requirements and expectations regarding equal employment opportunities and regarding workplace harassment, discrimination and retaliation as outlined in detail in the Company's Employee Handbook.
+Every Associate has a role in maintaining a work environment that fosters the principles described in this Code.
+If an Associate has a concern or discovers a violation or potential violation of the law, Company policies or the Code, the Associate has a duty to report it immediately to the Ethics Office.